Data Subject Access Request Process

 Exchange Utility Limited

 Where you choose not to use our Data Subject Access Request Form, would you, please, provide clear details as to what personal data items you require from us and, where possible, an idea of when such items could have been processed?
-Such information will allows us to process your request effectively.
+Such information will allow us to process your request effectively.

 As soon as we receive your request we will record and acknowledge it within two business days and provide you with a reference number.
 Upon validating your request, we may contact you to clarify your request and/or ask for further information to help us locate the personal data.